 The following liaison statements were received at this meeting (section retained as a template for future use).

-…
+Liaison to JPEG to be sent…

 The liaison response WG 5 N XXX was reviewed in JVET on XXday XX at XXXX-XXXX.
 The draft reply was also presented in the MPEG AG 3 Communication meeting XXday XX at 1500-1800.